cpldcpu/Splinter/Firmware/src_boostertest/README.md

 # Booster Test Firmware

-This firmwasre will set up booster and voltage regulation PWM, set the booster to a target voltage and then sweep VPP and VDD.
+This firmware sets up the boost converter and voltage regulation PWM, sets the booster to a target voltage, and sweeps VPP/VDD.
 Voltages are read back via ADC and sent to the monitor output.

+Bring-up captures (plots and scope screenshots) collected with this firmware live in `Design/README.md`.

 Key files:
 - `main.c` - PWM/ADC control and measurement logic